Bohorquezjael/Proyecto-HackatonCaixa/README.md

 **Q2: Can I add resources that are not in pom.xml?**

 A2: No, everything needed to complete the challenge is included.

-**Q3: Can I modify docker-compose?**

-A3: No, modifying this file may cause the application to malfunction.

-**Q4: Can I modify Dockerfiles?**

-A4: No, modifying of any of these files may cause the application to malfunction.